Reviews every PR and MR

 Every finding ships with a proof-of-concept and an AI fix prompt, so the question is never whether the issue is real.
 It is how fast the fix can merge.

-A quick rundown of how Hacktron Review fits into pull request security workflows.
+A quick rundown of how Hacktron Review fits into pull request and merge request security workflows.

 No. Hacktron Review uses repository context and call graphs to reason about exploitability, not only syntax patterns.
 With advanced AI reasoning, it can find business logic flaws and other types of vulnerabilities that traditional SAST scanners miss.

-Findings appear as inline pull request comments, with enough context for engineers to reproduce and fix the issue.
+Findings appear as inline pull request or merge request comments, with enough context for engineers to reproduce and fix the issue.
 Every finding comes with a proof-of-concept exploit, and an AI prompt that can be used to fix the issue.

 Triage comments and project rules become feedback.
 When developers and security engineers leave comments on findings, Hacktron learns what is urgent, irrelevant, trusted, or intentionally ignored for each codebase.